-Due to the PRINCIPAL procedure the crack length can be step dependent.
-It is stored in field acrack(nstep,nfront).
+The crack length is stored in field acrack(nfront).
 In addition, for each front node the relative position along the front, taking a value between 0 and 1, is also calculated in cracklength.f and stored in field posfront(nfront).

-- 9. The crack length is smoothed and shape factors are determined in routines cracklength_smoothing.f and crack shape.f, respectively.
+- 8. The crack length is smoothed and shape factors are determined in routines cracklength_smoothing.f and crack shape.f, respectively.
 The procedures are described in Section 6.9.25.
 For the shape factors a field shape(3,nfront) is created, allowing for different shape factors according to the mode.
-Routine shape.f is conceived as a user subroutine, so the user can easily code his/her own shape factors. - 10.
+Routine shape.f is conceived as a user subroutine, so the user can easily code his/her own shape factors. - 9.
 The stress intensity factors for mode I, mode II and mode III are calculated in stressintensity.f and stored in fields xk1(nstep,nfront), xk2(nstep,nfront) and xk3(nstep,nfront).
 The equivalent stress intensity factor, the deflection angle and twist angle are stored in xkeq(nstep,nfront), phi(nstep,nfront) and psi(nstep,nfront).
 Subsequently, the equivalent K-factor and the deflection angle is smoothed in stressintensity_smoothing.f.
 The target crack increment length is determined in calcdatarget.f.
-For details the reader is again referred to Section 6.9.25.

-Figure 193: Calculation of the distance of a front node from the intersection of a straight line mit unit vector a^ with the free surface

-- 11. The crack propagation rate is calculated in routine crackrate.f.
+For details the reader is again referred to Section 6.9.25. - 10.
+The crack propagation rate is calculated in routine crackrate.f.
 Again, this routine is conceived as a user subroutine.
 Right now, a rather simple algorithm is implemented using the maximum equivalent K-factor for the complete mission at a given location along the crack front.
-More sophisticated procedures are conceivable using cycle extraction such as in [72].
-Output of this routine includes the crack propagation increment da(nfront), the crack propagation rate dadn(nfront), the worst K_I , K{II} and K{III} factors wk1(nfront), wk2(nfront) and wk3(nfront), the largest and smallest equivalent K-factor in the mission xkeqmin(nfront) and xkeqmax(nfront), the dominant step dompstep(nfront) and the dominant deflection angle domphi(nfront).
-The number of cycles in this increment is calculated based on the target crack increment and the maximum crack propagation rate anywhere along a crack front. - 12.
-In crackprop.f the position of the propagated node is calculated for each front node.
-The propagation is in the direction of a^ .
+More sophisticated procedures are conceivable using cycle extraction such as in [73].
+Output of this routine includes the crack propagation increment da(nfront), the

+Figure 195: Calculation of the distance of a front node from the intersection of a straight line mit unit vector a^ with the free surface crack propagation rate dadn(nfront), the worst K_I , K{II} and K{III} factors wk1(nfront), wk2(nfront) and wk3(nfront), the largest and smallest equivalent K-factor in the mission xkeqmin(nfront) and xkeqmax(nfront), the equivalent stress intensity range of the main cycle dkeq(nfront), the dominant step dompstep(nfront) and the dominant deflection angle domphi(nfront).
+The number of cycles in this increment is calculated based on the target crack increment and the maximum crack propagation rate anywhere along a crack front.

+11. In crackprop.f the position of the propagated node is calculated for each front node.
+The propagation is in the direction of a.
 At a free boundary the new crack front has to cut the free surface, therefore at least the first and last node on a front have to lie outside the structure.
 This is checked by the interpolation routine basis.f.
 If e.g. the first node is inside the structure, the line segment connecting the node with its propagated position is rotated in steps of 5° until the propagated node lies outside the structure.
 In order for this procedure to work under all circumstances a minimum crack propagation increment of 1.2×10^{-6} [L] is defined.